Good old pip # (make sure it is up-to-date: pip install -U pip setuptools) pip install pyscaffold ## Conda for the datascience fans conda install -c conda-forge pyscaffold ## Or even pipx for the virtualenv aficionados pipx install pyscaffold

-All configuration can be done in setup.cfg like changing the description, url, classifiers and even console scripts of your project.
+All configuration can be done in setup.cfg like changing the description, URL, classifiers, installation requirements and so on as defined by setuptools.
 That means in most cases it is not necessary to tamper with setup.py.

 Package and Files Data

-Additional data, e.g. images and text files, inside your package can be configured under the [files] section in setup.cfg.
+Additional data, e.g. images and text files, that reside within your package and are tracked by Git will automatically be included if include_package_data = True in setup.cfg.
 It is not necessary to have a MANIFEST.in file for this to work.

-Your project is already an initialised Git repository and setup.py uses the information of tags to infer the version of your project with the help of setuptools_scm.
-To use this feature you need to tag with the format MAJOR.MINOR[.PATCH] , e.g. 0.0.1 or 0.1.
-Run python setup.py --version to retrieve the current PEP440-compliant version.
+Your project is an already initialised Git repository and uses the information of tags to infer the version of your project with the help of setuptools_scm.
+To use this feature, you need to tag with the format MAJOR.MINOR[.PATCH] , e.g. 0.0.1 or 0.1.
 This version will be used when building a package and is also accessible through my_project.__version__.

-Build the documentation with python setup.py docs and run doctests with python setup.py doctest.
+PyScaffold will prepare a docs directory with all you need to start writing your documentation.
 Start editing the file docs/index.rst to extend the documentation.
 The documentation also works with Read the Docs.

-Run python setup.py test to run all unittests defined in the subfolder tests with the help of py.test and pytest-runner.
-Some sane default flags for py.test are already defined in the [tool:pytest] section of setup.cfg.
-The py.test plugin pytest-cov is used to automatically generate a coverage report.
+PyScaffold relies on pytest to run all automated tests defined in the subfolder tests.
+Some sane default flags for pytest are already defined in the [tool:pytest] section of setup.cfg.
+The pytest plugin pytest-cov is used to automatically generate a coverage report.
 It is also possible to provide additional parameters and flags on the commandline, e.g., type:

 JUnit and Coverage HTML/XML

 For usage with a continuous integration software JUnit and Coverage XML output can be activated in setup.cfg.
-Use the flag --with-travis to generate templates of the Travis configuration files .travis.yml and tests/travis_install.sh which even features the coverage and stats system Coveralls.
-In order to use the virtualenv management and test tool Tox the flag --with-tox can be specified.
-If you prefer to use GitLab-CI then you can use the flag --with-gitlab-ci to get a .gitlab-ci.yml configuration.
+Use the flag --cirrus to generate templates of the Cirrus CI configuration file .cirrus.yml which even features the coverage and stats system Coveralls.

 Management of Requirements & Licenses